-The program of Nurse Anesthesia Education was initiated at the University of Kansas under the auspices of the Department of Anesthesiology in 1966.
+A program in nurse anesthesia was initiated at the University of Kansas under the auspices of the Department of Anesthesiology in 1966.
 The first four students were admitted in June 1967 and full accreditation was granted by the American Association of Nurse Anesthetists in 1968.

-In response to public and professional demands for quality service and credible education, a minimal curriculum has grown into a full complement of course offerings.
+In response to public and professional demands for quality service and credible education, a minimal curriculum grew into a full complement of course offerings.
 The Kansas Board of Regents recognized this educational excellence by granting the program baccalaureate status in 1978 after having served as a certificate program to that point.

 In 1982 the program was granted full department status and graduated its first bachelor’s degree students that same year.
-In 1984 the program attained graduate status and began to offer a degree of Master of Science in Nurse Anesthesia while phasing out the bachelor's degree.
+In 1984 the program moved to the graduate level, offering a master's degree while phasing out the bachelor's degree.

 Carol Elliott, CRNA, MPA, Ph.D., was the first department chair of the program in the School of Health Professions.
 Upon her retirement in 2007, Donna Nyght, CRNA, DNP, was appointed her successor and continues to lead the program today.